DIV vs. SPAN – How do They Differ?

 <-- Background: yellow, Text color: black, Add extra spacing -->

-like with a highlighter
+like using a highlighter

 </span>